ibm-cloud-docs/watsonx-ai-saas-automation/plan.md

 {{site.data.keyword.attribute-definition-list}}

-# Planning for the Watsonx.ai SaaS with Assistant and Governance deployable architecture
+# Planning for the Cloud foundation for AI ops and governance with watsonx deployable architecture
 {: #planning}

 By using this deployable architecture, you can create and configure a set of {{site.data.keyword.Bluemix_notm}} services in an {{site.data.keyword.Bluemix_notm}} target account.
 You can configure access to the {{site.data.keyword.IBM_notm}} watsonx platform for an existing user that's invited in the target account, also known as the {{site.data.keyword.IBM_notm}} watsonx admin.
 Then, use {{site.data.keyword.Bluemix_notm}} projects as the deployment tool.
-Complete the following steps before you deploy the Watsonx.ai SaaS with Assistant and Governance deployable architecture.
+Complete the following steps before you deploy the Cloud foundation for AI ops and governance with watsonx deployable architecture.
 {: shortdesc}

 ## Confirm your {{site.data.keyword.cloud_notm}} target account settings